cordialgerm/foe_foundry/data/5e_canonical/androsphinx.md

 **Teleport (Costs 2 Actions)**.
 The sphinx magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.

 **Cast a Spell (Costs 3 Actions)**.
-The sphinx casts a spell from its list of prepared spells, using a spell slot as normal.
+The sphinx casts a spell from its list of prepared spells, using a spell slot as normal.</statblock>